-Why don’t you use your intelligence to take note of the fact that no effort however expensive or cheap has ever even been attempted to objectively test whether it is possible to enable most blacks to perform and behave as well as most whites?
+Why don’t you use your intelligence to take note of the fact that no effort however expensive or cheap has ever even been attempted to objectively test whether it is possible to enable most of the underprivileged to perform and behave in the way seen among the privileged?

-The amount of public funding, public support, and political will required to undo the history of racism, sadly, would be more than the American population and the U.S. government is at present capable of.
+The amount of public funding, public support, and political will required to undo the history of racism, sadly, would be more than the American population and the U.S. government is at present capable of, although maybe not if we stopped wasting so much money on military imperialism and socialism for the rich.
 We don’t know if we could accomplish it because we don’t even know if we want to accomplish it.
 We don’t know because it is an untested hypothetical, but maybe we should test it.

 To be honest, we can’t speak of most blacks and most whites about most things.
 There is so little data about most blacks and most whites.
 What little data we have generally isn’t of the highest quality.
 There are too many biases in the data and too few effective methods in collecting the data for controlling for confounding factors.
 There is way more we don’t know than we do know.
 To be intellectually honest we have to be intellectually humble.